Skip to content

 Please note that the maximum payload size for a single WebSocket message is limited to 5KB.

 Applications can forward WebSocket clients inbound messaging to the secure/inbound topic by setting enableWebSocketInboundTopic to TRUE in application configuration.
-Afterwards, any authorized WebSocket client can receive and process those messages:
+Afterwards, any WebSocket client with the realtime:subscriber:read:topic:secure/inbound permission in its access token can receive and process those messages:

 // NOTE: A valid client access_token is still required here